What is cancer

 In the second scenario, the tumor can be any size and may appear outside the kidney.
 In this case, cancer cells also have invaded nearby lymph nodes, but have not gone further.
 It’s considered, T1-T3, N1, M0.

 In either case, treatment will be aggressive.
 If the cancer has reached the lymph nodes, they may be surgically removed.
 The five-year survival rate for stage 3 kidney cancer is 53 percent.
-That means that just over half of people diagnosed with stage 3 kidney cancer will still be living five or more years after being diagnosed.
+That means that out of 100 people, 53 people diagnosed with stage 3 kidney cancer will still be living five or more years after being diagnosed.

 Stage 4 kidney cancer also can be classified in two ways.
 In the first, the tumor has grown larger and reached tissue beyond the kidney.
 It may or may not have spread to nearby lymph nodes, but it still hasn’t metastasized.
 In this case, the designation is T4, any N, M0.

 In the second, the tumor can be any size, may be in lymph nodes, and has metastasized to other organs or further lymph nodes: any T, any N, M1.

 The five-year survival rate in this stage drops to 8 percent.
 That means that out of 100 people, 8 people diagnosed with stage 4 cancer will still be living five years after receiving their diagnosis.

 between TNM and stages